bradyvolk/ewb-dig-ag-site/README.md

 # Dig Ag React App

-This website serves as an informational guide and documentation source for Digital Agriculture, a subteam within Cornell University's "Engineers Without Borders"
+Digital Agriculture is a subteam within Cornell University's "Engineers Without Borders" Project Team.
+This website serves as an informational guide and documentation source for Digital Agriculture's project which is centered around combating Northern Leaf Blight (NLB) disease in maize crop.
-Project team.

 ## Building, Deploying, Developing